 First off, some economists worry that the British economy would sharply contract.
 In November 2018, the Bank of England predicted that the effects of a “hard Brexit” would rival those of the 2008 financial crisis.
-A no-deal Brexit could precipitate an 8 percent drop in gross domestic product (GDP), a 3.4 percent rise in unemployment, and a tripling of the inflation rate.
 There are several specific pain points:

 Trade.
-Leaving without a deal would mean immediately leaving the common market, which guarantees that all of the UK’s trade with the rest of the EU faces no tariffs or regulatory checks.
+Leaving without a deal would mean immediately leaving the common market, which guarantees that all of the UK’s trade with EU members faces no tariffs or regulatory checks.
 British exports to the EU would face most-favored-nation-level tariffs, which average just under 6 percent but are much higher on certain goods, especially agricultural products.

 There would also be new border checks for both exports and imports.
 This could result in higher prices, border backlogs and delays, and even shortages of staples, such as food and medicine.
-As the prospect of no deal has risen, some British companies and citizens began stockpiling goods.
+When the prospect of no deal arose in the past, some British companies and citizens began stockpiling goods.
 Some of these concerns were addressed in Johnson’s withdrawal agreement with Brussels.
 For example, no deal during the transition period would no longer lead to a so-called hard border between Northern Ireland and the Republic of Ireland, but rather to customs checks on goods traversing the Irish Sea.

 Investment.
 Several international firms have shifted their investments from the UK to elsewhere in the EU, fearful that supply chains will be disrupted.
 Capital invested in the other twenty-seven members has grown by 43 percent since 2016, while the UK has seen a 30 percent drop.
-Aerospace giant Airbus is a prominent example, vowing to direct funds and jobs away from the UK in the event of no deal.
+Aerospace giant Airbus is a prominent example, vowing to direct funds and jobs away from the UK if there is no trade deal.
 Such moves could put tens of thousands of British jobs at risk.
 London’s role as a world finance leader could also be in jeopardy if financial firms relocate to the continent.
 Financial services provide 11 percent of the UK’s tax revenue; 44 percent of their exports go to the EU.

 Migration.
 The status of the 3.2 million EU citizens living legally in the UK, as well as that of the 1.3 million British citizens living in EU countries, has become a major controversy.
 Politicians have promised almost all will be granted “settled status” after Brexit, but anxiety remains.
 Some Europeans have only been granted “pre-settled status” in Britain, and some British expats bemoan the fact that even with legal status in another EU country, they will lose their freedom of movement within the entire bloc.

-Some officials also worry about other potential security ramifications; a former head of British intelligence, Eliza Manningham-Buller, has argued that the UK will be less equipped to handle terrorism and Russian aggression, and UK police have warned that the loss of access to EU crime databases could undermine their efforts.
-Some proponents of Brexit argue that these fears are overblown.
+Officials also worry about other potential security ramifications; a former head of British intelligence, Eliza Manningham-Buller, has argued that the UK will be less equipped to handle terrorism and Russian aggression, and UK police have warned that the loss of access to EU crime databases could undermine their efforts.
+Proponents of Brexit argue that these fears are overblown.